 First off, tell us… what’s it like to be an international student?

 I would have to say that it’s an interesting one, rich in new experiences since as a student you don’t only study at a university, but also meet new cultures, new people and a different way of living.

 Why have you chosen the UK as your study destination?

-I was 9 or 10 years old when I was studying at school about the UK and the one thing that attracted me was the educational system with regards to the higher studies.
+I was 9 or 10 years old when I was studying at school in the UK and the one thing that attracted me was the educational system with regards to higher education studies.
 It is quite different from the one back in Eastern Europe, more focused on a specific faculty or subject, which captivated me ever since.

 And now, let’s get into the good stuff.
 How did you hear about Formula Student?

 I heard about it in my first uni year after I have already chosen Motorsports Engineering, just by reading about the course, finding out more information about it.
 Throughout the year, lecturers presented us the university’s Formula Student team and its role, letting us also know that it will be part of our course in our final year.

 FS is known as Europe’s most established educational motorsport competition.
 What does it take to win such a thing?

 A large team if possible, but this depends on the number of students already in the Motorsports course.
 You need a passion for it, and when I say “it’”, I mean passion for the engineering behind racing and race cars.
 Indeed, if I say this then it could apply to all jobs as well, but in this particular case, competitiveness is the key that drives one to deliver performance since this is a sport, and more importantly, a team sport.

 Talk us through your team’s Formula Student process.